Care & Maintenance

 Call us if you notice any of the following:

-- Material flaws in the mat bed, mat edge system or net
+- Material flaws in the mat or net

-- Missing trampoline rods or rods disconnected from the mat edge
+- Missing rods or rods that are disconnected from the mat

 - Missing C-clips from the sockets on the frame

-- Cracks or flaking in the PV coating encasing the fibreglass rods
+- Cracks or flaking in the sheaths that encase the fiberglass rods

-- Don't take sharp objects or toys onto the trampoline
+- Do not take sharp objects onto the trampoline